How To Use And Configure WordPress Widgets – Part 3

 (Category widget options – Post Count Enabled vs Post Count Disabled)

-The Recent Posts widget displays on your sidebar navigation area by default.
+The Recent Posts widget typically displays on the sidebar by default.
 All you need to do is configure this widget.

 Recent Posts widget

-There is really very little to set up in this widget.
-You can add a title if you want, select the number of posts to display and display post dates.
-If you’re happy to use the default Number of posts to show setting, then just leave the widget as is, otherwise change the number of posts and click Save
+There is really not much to set up here.
+You can add a widget title, select the number of posts to display and display post dates.
+If you want to use the default Number of posts to show setting, then just leave the widget as is, otherwise enter the number of posts to show and click Save when done …

 Recent Posts WordPress widget settings